qdrvm/kagome/docs/source/tutorials/private_network.md

 ## Start private Kagome network

-In this tutorial we will learn how to start a blockchain nework with a validator and block producing nodes
+In this tutorial we will learn how to start a blockchain network with a validator and block producing nodes

 First go to tutorial's folder: